 This process ensured ownership by staff as there were all directly involved in the solution selection, it also leveraged staff business knowledge to ensure the selected solution was capable of meeting their needs.

 The Hospice Team provide palliative care to Patients throughout the Waikato district.
-Services are provided in the community and on premise with around 100 staff and many more volunteers based at Hospice Shops around the Waikato.
+Their services are provided in the community and on premise by around 100 staff and many more volunteers based at Hospice Shops around the Waikato.

 They have grown significantly in recent times, however their IT solutions were not keeping pace.

 Hospice needed to address several identified issues in their infrastructure and find a managed services partner to take them forward with their different initiatives.